 - To be eligible for graduate internships through The Hinckley Institute of Politics, applicants must be current students in good-standing in one of the five participating graduate programs and must meet each program’s specific GPA and completed credits requirements at the time of application.

 - Most university-run Washington, DC, internship programs charge students thousands of dollars to participate in their programs.
 The Hinckley Institute, however, has created a program where a student’s financial status should not inhibit his or her ability to serve.
 Accordingly, the Hinckley interest guarantees students a national leading MINIMUM scholarship of approximately $850/month to cover living expenses.

 - In addition, the Hinckley Institute heavily subsidizes housing costs.
 (Total rent cost is $800/month, the HIP covers $400/month and charges the student $400/month).
 The subsidized housing is available at Park Place apartments for only $400/month.
 Four to five students share a two-bedroom, furnished apartment.
 Occasionally, the Hinckley Institute allows non-University of Utah students to stay in the student apartments for $800/month.
 All students are required to put down a non-refundable $100 down payment before they occupy the apartments, which will be applied towards their rent.

 - Students should understand the costs associated with a DC internship and budget accordingly.
-Here is an online calculator to help students budget costs.
+Review the DC internship calculator to help you budget costs.

-- Students are also eligible to apply for the Bill Rishel Loan which offers up to $2500 a year to undergraduate students.
+- Students are also eligible to apply for the Bill Rishel Loan which offers up to $2,500 a year to students.
 The Bill Rishel Loan is low interest and students don’t begin paying back the loan until after graduation.

 - See course listings for applicable tuition costs and program fees.